 Time management is one of the most over used phrases today.
 Everyone seems to have a problem with time.
 However, time can't be an issue because nobody can manage time.

-It is crucial you understand that your central issue is not time management but personal lifestyle management.
-Mull over this: You must learn to set and carry out goals and plans, and learn to work with priorities.
+It is crucial you understand your central issue is not time management but personal lifestyle management.
+Mull over this.
+You must learn to set and carry out goals and plans, and learn to work with priorities.
 But, most of all, you must try to attend only meaningful meetings.
 Yes, meaningful meetings.
-We waste much time in meetings, so let's put time and effort to making meetings meaningful.
-As well, let's learn to control our behavior and not allow emails, Facebook, and the internet to lead our activities.
+We waste too much time in meetings.
+We must put time and effort to making meetings meaningful.
+As well we must learn to control our behavior and not allow emails, Facebook, and the internet to lead our activities.
 They are seductive!

-Are you stressed rushing from one meeting to another?
-Like many people, you might be suffering from chronic lateness and hurry sickness, which tarnished your reputation.
-Chronic, frequent lateness seeps into our lives, and we accept it because we say time is the culprit.
-Do you think this this hurry sickness state will pass when you learn to manage time?
-It won't because time isn't manageable.
+No doubt you are stressed from rushing from one meeting to another; and often you are late.
+Like many people, you are suffering from chronic lateness and hurry sickness.
+Probably, your reputation is tarnished by your frequent lateness.
+Still, you rush about directionless.
+Chronic, frequent lateness seeps into your life, and you accept it because you blame time, or rather a lack of time.
+You believe that this hurry sickness state will pass when you learn to manage time.
+Wake up!
+You cannot manage time.

 To emphasize you cannot manage time and you must manage priorities, Michel developed the P-Squares Decision Process.
 It is a key tool.
-It will guide you to learn to un-balance your life so you focus on right priorities to improve your personal effectiveness, and stop yearning for time management tips.
+It will help you un-balance your life and focus on right priorities to improve your personal effectiveness, and stop yearning for time management tips.
 Priorities deal with the important.
 Priorities lead you away from the urgent to conquer stress.
 Through working with priorities, you will develop an attitude to life that rejects the victim mentality that blames others, including a lack of time, for your ineffectiveness.

 You can start today to manage your effectiveness by learning to set goals to do identified priorities.
-A Christian should seek God's goals.
-God's goal needs to be pivotal—where God wants you to go.
-God's goal is perfect.
-God's goal will ensure you drop the urgent, pick up the important, and focus on right priorities.
+Drop the urgent, pick up the important, and focus on right priorities.
 Do you believe?
-Still, this is merely the start.
-A goal without a plan is useless.
-The plan is the steps to do the goal.
-The plan shows how to do the goal.
-Without it, you will be lost.
+Work with goals which are clear, complete, concise, calculable (4C).
+A goal needs a plan otherwise it's useless.
+The paln is the steps to do the goal and should be specific, simple, staged, sensitive to people (4S).
+Without a plan you will be lost.
 Even so, there is more.